I’m reminiscing about motherhood on this special day:

 If you’ve followed my story, you know where my motherhood experience fell.

 I thought I was ready to be a mom.
 I had loving role models in my parents, I was an attentive big sister, and I babysat as a teen.
 I had a supportive husband, a fulfilling career, a cozy house with a crib, and a changing table stocked with onesies, cloth diapers, and blankies.
-I took my prenatal vitamins and shunned alcohol and attended LaMaze and breastfeeding classes, and read every page of What to Expect When You’re Expecting.
+I took my prenatal vitamins and shunned alcohol and attended LaMaze and breastfeeding classes, and read every page of What to Expect When You’re Expecting, first published in 1984, two years before Matthew was born.

 But we’re resilient.
 Matthew’s recovery from his brain tumor, diagnosed when he was 11, is profound–unpredictable in a good way.
 Every time I see him, I think he’s smarter than the last time, and the last time, he was reading The Communist Manifesto.